Lattice options and reports

 let opts = LatticeOptions::default();

-let opts = opts.with_ignore_null(true); // ignore null in unions
+let opts = opts.with_ignore_null(); // ignore null in the input union

-let opts = opts.with_ignore_false(true); // ignore false in unions
+let opts = opts.with_ignore_false(); // ignore false in the input union

 | Field | Default | Effect |